-In 1968, when the field reservation bill was introduced, Finland was led by a Popular Front13 coalition government led by the Social Democratic Party and the Centre Party which represented farmers and rural communities.
+In 1968, a coalition government led by the Social Democratic Party and the Centre Party which represented farmers and rural communities introduced the field reservation bill.
 Other coalition parties were the Finnish People's Democratic League, positioned left of Social Democrats, the Swedish People's Party of Finland, and the Social Democratic Union of Workers and Smallholders.
 The opposition parties included the moderate conservative National Coalition Party and the agrarian populist Finnish Rural Party (FRP) with one member in the Parliament out of two hundred.
-The Parliament had its highest share of leftist members in its history with 103 representatives from the leftist parties.
-The government coalition had a large majority behind it with 164 of the members coming from government parties.
+At the time, the Parliament had its highest share of leftist members in its history with 103 of 200 representatives from the leftist parties.
+The government coalition had a large majority in the parliament with 164